Relation Algebras Compatible with $\mathbb{Z}_2$-sets: Pair-Dense Relation Algebras and Group Actions

 \begin{cor} The collection $\mathbb{Z}_2$-$\textsf{GARRA}$ of \textsf{RA}s that are representable as algebras of compatible relations on a $\mathbb{Z}_2$-set is finitely axiomatizable in first-order logic in the language of relation algebras. \end{cor}

-\begin{proof} We give three axioms that imply, in turn, simplicity, point-density, and the property that every atom or its converse is a function.
+\begin{proof} We give three axioms that imply, in turn, simplicity, pair-density, and the property that every atom or its converse is functional.
 (The axioms for relation algebras are assumed but not restated here.)

-\begin{enumerate} \item $\forall x [(x>0) \rightarrow (1;x;1=1)]$ \item $\forall x [([x>0] \wedge [x\leq 1\hbox{\textquoteright}]) \rightarrow \exists y ([y\leq x] \wedge [y;0\hbox{\textquoteright};y;0\hbox{\textquoteright};y\leq 1\hbox{\textquoteright}])]$ \item $\forall x \left[ ([x>0] \wedge \forall y [(y<x) \rightarrow (y=0)]) \rightarrow ([\breve{x};x\leq 1\hbox{\textquoteright}] \vee [x;\breve{x}\leq 1\hbox{\textquoteright}])\right]$ \end{enumerate} \end{proof}
+\begin{enumerate} \item $\forall x [(x>0) \rightarrow (1\;x\;1=1)]$ \item $\forall x [([x>0] \wedge [x\leq 1\hbox{\textquoteright}]) \rightarrow \exists y ([0<y]\wedge [y\leq x] \wedge [y\;0\hbox{\textquoteright}\;y\;0\hbox{\textquoteright}\;y\leq 1\hbox{\textquoteright}])]$ \item $\forall x ( \forall y [(y<x) \rightarrow (y=0)] \rightarrow ([\breve{x}\;x\leq 1\hbox{\textquoteright}] \vee [x\;\breve{x}\leq 1\hbox{\textquoteright}])]$ \end{enumerate} \end{proof}